krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - A smaller data center that caches data closer to users, used mainly for content delivery and DNS resolution
 - used specifically to deliver content and services with low latency to end users.
 - CDN = CloudFront = content from server hosted in internet service provider
+- By caching your content in Edge Locations, Amazon CloudFront reduces the load on your Amazon S3 bucket and helps ensure a faster response for your users when they request content.
+Also, data transfer out for content by using CloudFront is often more cost-effective than serving files directly from Amazon S3, and there is no data transfer fee from Amazon S3 to CloudFront. __You only pay for what is delivered to the internet from Amazon CloudFront, plus request fees__.

 __Regional Edge Cache__ = cache content from Origin so Edge location can get it faster

 With EC2, you launch virtual server instances on the AWS cloud.